numpy/numpy.org/content/en/contribute.md

 ### Fundraising

-NumPy has been an all-volunteer project for most of its history, however with the continuous growth of our user base we feel the need for funding to keep the project healthy.
+NumPy has been an all-volunteer project for most of its history, however, with the continuous growth of our user base we feel the need for funding to keep the project healthy.
 [This SciPy'19 talk](https://www.youtube.com/watch?v=dBTJD_FDVjU) attempts to quantify the impact of recently received funding and the needs of the project.
-We have a number of ideas about how to obtain funding (and of course welcome more good ideas!), however these all take time to execute.
+We have a number of ideas about how to obtain funding (and of course welcome more good ideas!), these all take time to execute though.
 Fundraising is also a skill that not many current team members have - we'd love your help!

 ### Community coordination and outreach